Game, set, match: Nissan signs rising tennis star Osaka as brand ambassador

 Last year, it signed Australian actress Margot Robbie, who has been promoting its electric vehicles.

-Having Osaka as a face of the company, Nissan can connect with more younger drivers as it aims to expand users of its Leaf all-battery electric car, and promote its automated and connected driving technologies.
+Having Osaka as a face of the company, Nissan can appeal to younger drivers as it aims to expand sales of its Leaf all-battery electric car, and promote its automated and connected-driving technologies.

 But Osaka said her tastes veered toward Nissan’s sports cars.
 “For me, it’s the GT-R ...
 Because it’s fast,” she said.